dudarev/progressio/STORY.md

         11 - title
     2 - title
     3 - title
-        31 - title
+        3-1 - title
-        32 - title
+        3-2 - title
+            3-2-1 subsubitem title

 Id is an numeric, it encodes the full pass to it from parent.
+Path changes for different listing of tasks.
+It stays the same until the tasks are shown.

 To add a substep to a ticket one makes the following command: